aidenfoxx/lite-scroll/README.md

 ### 'momentum'
 Defines if scrolling will have momentum.
 This will be disabled if snapping is enabled.

-### 'momentumSpeed'
+### 'momentumFalloff'
-This is the factor at which the momentum speed is calculated.
-It uses the length of time the scroll event took and multiplies it by the 'momentumSpeed'.
+This is the speed at which the momentum slows based on pixels per milisecond.

 ## Methods
 The script currently has one useful method avalible.